 A vacation is all about relaxing, right?
 What better way to relax than to spend time at the spa?
 Cruise ships offer luxury, relaxation and pampering at their top of the line spas.
 Those same spas also offer some sticker shock at some of the prices.
 Some services can be almost double their land-based counterparts.

-I once attended a skin care seminar; I didn’t really learn a lot, but I got almost $30 off a very relaxing facial.
+I once attended a skincare seminar; I didn’t really learn a lot, but I got almost $30 off a very relaxing facial.
 Obviously, you’ll want to choose seminars that might appeal to you to make it a little more interesting.

-Book the first day.
 Most cruise lines offer a discount on spa treatments if you’re willing to book on embarkation day.
-There’s usually so much going on that day: getting settled, learning your way around the ship and unpacking that spas typically have more open appointments.
+There’s usually so much going on that day — getting settled, learning your way around the ship, and unpacking — that spas typically have more open appointments.
 To fill them up, they offer a discount.
-Good for you and a great start to relaxing on your vacation.
+That’s good for you and a great start to relaxing on your vacation.

-Book on Port days.
 Can’t book that first day?
 No big deal.
 Check out your plans and use some free time on a port day to book a treatment.
 Again, because fewer people use the spa during port days, there are discounts to be found.
 If you know this ahead of time, you’ll definitely be able to plan accordingly and take advantage of the deals.

 Hopefully these tips will help you unwind and relax in the spa on your next cruise without stressing out your wallet.
 What’s your favorite spa treatment to enjoy on a cruise?